KaliciaJ/Portfolio/README.md

 *A glimpse of some of the projects I've been working on.*

-**Test Case with Jira.
+**1. Test Case with Jira.
 Test Execution, Defect Report, & Traceability Report Zephyr Scale.**

 ![image](userstory 1.png) ![image](test execution 1.png) ![image](traceability report.png)